KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/grain_and_noise/dust.rst

    * - Parameter
      - Value
      - Description
-   * - Maximal Diameter
+   * - Maximum diameter
      - Percentage
      - Sets the maximum size of (the underlying .png file for) the dust particles
-   * - Maximal number of dust
+   * - Maximum number of particles
      - Integer
      - Sets the maximum number of dust particles